SAURABHBANE0212/Customized-Virtual-File-System/README.md

 In this Project I create Virtual representation  of File System

 <h3 align="left">Programming Language</h3>
 - To develop this project we select C Programming Language.
-### Operating System Used :
+<h3 align="left">Operating System Used</h3>
-As this Project execute on a primary storage i.e. RAM. their is no special requirements of an Operating System
+- As this Project execute on a primary storage i.e. RAM. their is no special requirements of an Operating System.
-### Description :
-This prohr
+<h3 align="left">Description</h3>
+- In this project we emulate all data structure which are used by operating system to manage File system oriented task.
+- As the name suggest its virtual because we maintain all record in Primary storage.